ga-wdi-boston/jquery-ajax-delete/README.md

   ```

-  Here we have just remove the dataType property.
-By default, this will ask for a JSON Representation, 'application/json' mime-type.

   c.
-Go to http://localhost:3000 .
-This will load the JSON returned from the API into the page.
+Reopen http://localhost:3333 in your browser; this will load the JSON returned from the API into the page.

-## AJAX GET :: Lab

-Using the JSON returned for all the people make a HTML ordered list of all the people. *Feel free to make it perty*
+4. **Use the Response Data to Render HTML**

+  To do this, we need to edit our `getPeople` function.
+Rather than simply plopping our data (which, you might note, has already been converted from JSON to a JS object) into the `#container` div wholesale, let's iterate over each item in our data and append HTML bit by bit.
+You should have a sense for how to do this part already...